 Graduate assistants who are performing satisfactorily in their studies and duties are eligible for annual reappointments.
-Academic and professional performance and progress are measured by the following criteria: (1) grade-point average, cumulative and over the past academic year, of at least 3.0; (2) student academic record with no incomplete grades; (3) report of the academic advisor; (4) length of time holding the assistantship; and, (5) length of time in the degree program.
+Academic and professional performance and progress are measured by the following criteria: (1) grade-point average, cumulative and over the past academic year, of at least 3.0; (2) report of the academic advisor; (3) length of time holding the assistantship; and, (4) length of time in the degree program.